Nolu-M/Notes-code/README.md

 - Interquartile range (IQR): the combination of the 2nd and 3rd quartiles and contains 50% of the values in the data
 - using the IQR as a dispersion indicator, in addition tot he range, improves your perspective since the IQR excludes outliers.

+### Inferential Statistics
+- a branch of statistics that uses sample data to draw conclusions about the overall population

+#### Confidence Intervals
+- describes the possibility that a sample statistic contains the true population parameter in a range of values around the mean
+- when calculating a confidence interval, you end up with a lower bound value and an upper bound value
+- given the confidence interval range, the lower bound is the lower limit and the upper bound is the upper limit.
+    1. Confidence Interval Considerations:
+    2. Substituting Sample Standard Deviation For Population Standard Deviaion: